-Restore iPhone from Previous Backup Using iMyFone D-Port Pro
+Restore iPhone from Previous Backup by iMyFone iTransor

-What is iMyFone D-Port Pro?
+What is iMyFone iTransor?
 This is special software (renamed from D-Port Pro) that helps you create and restore backups for your iPhone.
 The interesting thing about it is that it even lets you create partial backups for your iPhone, so you can keep important information safe without taking up too much storage space on your hard drive.
-You can also selectively extract or restore data from backups that you already made.
+You can also selectively export or restore data from backups that you already made.
 This is the best way to restore iPhone from previous backup with no data loss.
 The latest iOS 15/14 and etc are supported well.

-Steps to Restore iPhone from Previous Backup using iMyFone D-Port Pro
+Steps to Restore iPhone from Previous Backup using iMyFone iTransor

-Here is how to restore your iPhone from a previous backup quickly and easily using iMyFone D-Port pro:
+Here is how to restore your iPhone from a previous backup quickly and easily using iMyFone iTransor:

-(1) Open D-Port Pro on your PC or Mac and click Restore Backup to Device in iTransor.
+(1) Open iTransor on your PC or Mac and click Restore Backup to Device in iTransor.
 All the backup files will be listed and select one you want.

-Some of the disadvantages of this method include:
+Some of the advantages and disadvantages of this method include:

 - It doesn't support every data type when you use the Restore Partial backup function.
-However, most of the important ones, like WhatsApp user data and other common kinds of data are supported, so this probably won't be an issue for you.
+However, most of the important ones, like WhatsApp and WeChat data and other common kinds of data like messages, contacts are supported, so this probably won't be an issue for you.

 Yes, indeed, restoring your iPhone will cause you to lose all of your data if you ask "if I restore my iPhone what will I lose".
 Everything will be wiped from your phone.
 There's no reason to be worried, though, as long as you use reliable software to back up your data.
-You can use iTunes or even iCloud, but if you want more control over your backups, check out iMyFone D-Port Pro.
+You can use iTunes or even iCloud, but if you want more control over your backups, check out iMyFone iTransor (iOS 15 supported).